 There are many health professionals who are familiar with these issues and who can provide you with support in several different ways.
 These may include your GP, midwife, health visitor, community psychiatric nurse, psychiatrist, psychotherapist or counsellor, or complementary practitioner.

 Research suggests that the treatment most new mothers prefer for PND is a combination of practical support and advice, and counselling or psychotherapy.
 If necessary, you may want antidepressants.
 In rare cases, you may be offered electroconvulsive therapy (ECT).

 Talking treatments, such as counselling and psychotherapy, can offer you the opportunity to look at the underlying reasons that have contributed to the way you feel, as well as helping you to change and manage your feelings.

 The NICE (National Institute for Health and Clinical Excellence) guidelines on antenatal and postnatal care say that healthcare professionals should, before and during pregnancy if possible, and after the birth, ask specific questions designed to detect signs of depression, and follow this up as appropriate.

 Many GPs have a counsellor or psychotherapist attached to their practice.
 They can also refer you to a psychiatrist or psychologist on the NHS.
 Various organisations offer talking treatments, and some of them operate a low-fee scheme for those who can't afford to pay.
-(For more information, see Talking treatments.)
-Cognitive behaviour therapy (CBT) is increasingly popular as a short-term treatment, and provides practical ways of dealing with problems (see Cognitive behaviour therapy.)
+Cognitive behavioural therapy (CBT) is increasingly popular as a short-term treatment, and provides practical ways of dealing with problems.